AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/decisionLog.md

 This document tracks key architectural and design decisions made during the development of the auth_service project.

+## March 4, 2025 - Google OAuth 2.0 Integration with JWT Token System

+**Context:** Users have requested the ability to sign in with Google alongside the existing email/password authentication.
+However, the auth service is part of a microservices architecture where all services use our JWT tokens for authentication.

+**Decision:** Implement Google OAuth 2.0 authentication while maintaining the existing JWT token system for microservice communication.
+Google OAuth will be used only for initial user authentication, after which our standard JWT tokens will be generated and used.

+**Rationale:**
+- Using Google OAuth 2.0 provides a convenient and secure authentication option for users who prefer not to create another username/password
+- Maintaining our existing JWT token system ensures no changes are needed in other microservices
+- This hybrid approach leverages the security of OAuth for authentication while preserving our internal authorization mechanisms
+- The approach minimizes changes across the microservice ecosystem while adding new authentication capabilities
+- We can leverage the email verification that Google already provides, reducing the need for our own verification process

+**Implementation:**
+- Create a comprehensive implementation plan in google_oauth_integration_plan.md
+- Update the User model to add OAuth-related fields (google_id, auth_type)
+- Create a new OAuth service to handle Google authentication
+- Add new endpoints for OAuth flow and account linking
+- Ensure that after successful OAuth authentication, standard JWT tokens are generated
+- Support account linking for users who might use both password and OAuth authentication

+**Expected Results:** Users will be able to authenticate using either Google OAuth 2.0 or the traditional email/password method.
+The authentication method will be transparent to other microservices, as they will continue to receive and validate the same JWT token format regardless of how the user authenticated.

 ## March 3, 2025 - Remove SMTP Email Configuration in Favor of SendGrid

 **Context:** The application has both SMTP email configuration (MAIL_USERNAME, MAIL_PASSWORD, etc.) and SendGrid configuration in the .env file, but only the SendGrid implementation is being used for sending emails.
 This creates unnecessary configuration complexity.